-- 1. cultivating the soil to produce crops for human food, animal feed, or planting seed or for the production of fibers; - 2. the practice of floriculture, viticulture, silviculture, and horticulture, including the cultivation of plants in containers or non-soil media, by a nursery grower; - 3. raising, feeding, or keeping animals for breeding purposes or for the production of food or fiber, leather, pelts, or other tangible products having a commercial value (Commercial Livestock Use); - 4. planting cover crops, including cover crops cultivated for transplantation, or leaving land idle for the purpose of participating in any governmental program or normal crop or livestock rotation procedure; - 5. engaging in wildlife management as defined in the District's rules and as referenced under a written- in effect wildlife management plan; - 6. raising or keeping equine animals; or - 7.
-Aquaculture, or active farming of fish, crustaceans or mollusks. - "Agricultural Well" a well providing producing groundwater for agricultural livestock use or agricultural irrigation use agricultural uses, or irrigation to support agricultural uses.
-(A nonexempt well.) - "Agricultural Livestock Use" the use associated with the watering, raising, feeding, or keeping of livestock for breeding purposes or for the production of food or fiber, leather, pelts or other tangible products having a commercial value; wildlife management; and raising or keeping equine animals.
+- 3. raising, feeding, or keeping animals for breeding purposes or for the production of food or fiber, leather, pelts, or other tangible products having a commercial value (Commercial Livestock Use); - 4. planting cover crops, including cover crops cultivated for transplantation, or leaving land idle for the purpose of participating in any governmental program or normal crop or livestock rotation procedure; - 5. engaging in wildlife management as defined in the District's Rules and as referenced under a written in-effect wildlife management plan; - 6. raising or keeping equine animals; or - 7. aquaculture, or active farming of fish, crustaceans or mollusks. - "Agricultural Well" a well producing groundwater for agricultural uses, or irrigation to support agricultural uses.
+(A nonexempt well.)

-"Agricultural Livestock" -- see "Commercial Livestock"
+"Agricultural Livestock Use" - see "Commercial Livestock Use"